-How does an organism adapt its light harvesting machinery to tailor to its environment?
+How do diatoms from oceanic and coastal environments respond to red light growth conditions and to iron stress?
 Diatoms are photosynthetic algae that thrive in varied aquatic environments.
-The same species may be found in coastal regions with cloudy waters due to wave activity and also in the oceanic water column where static waters result in less abundant minerals.
-This project aims to understand the light harvesting machinery in diatoms and how that machinery adapts to the organism’s environment.
-We will characterize diatom species from coastal and oceanic environments using microscopy, absorbance, and fluorescence spectroscopy.
-We will then make comparisons within and between environmental niches to understand how organisms from different environments tune the arrangement and connectivity of photosynthetic pigments.
+The same species may be found in coastal regions with cloudy nutrient-rich waters due to wave activity and also in the oceanic water column where static waters result in less abundant minerals and bluer light exposure.
+This project aims to understand how diatoms from different native environments respond to external stressors including red light exposure and iron depletion.
+We will investigate diatom light-harvesting using microscopy, absorbance, and time-resolved fluorescence spectroscopy.

 Artificial Intelligence for Video Games

 Video games are a popular testbed for many Artificial Intelligence (AI) techniques because they are simulated, controlled environments, but have a level of complexity that makes optimal decision making and content generation challenging.
 Students will work to design intelligent agents or generate content for games or other complex simulations using AI: Deep Learning, Reinforcement Learning, Evolutionary Computation, etc. Applications of AI techniques to other areas outside of games could also be explored.
 Students will be given much leeway in deciding on an area of interest to focus on, so potential applicants are strongly encouraged to communicate with Dr. Schrum in advance to discuss possible project ideas.

 Uncivil Boundaries: Contesting the Civility of Protestors and Political Elites